About This Drug

 - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever.

 - To help decrease the risk of bleeding, use a soft toothbrush.
 Check with your nurse before using dental floss.

 - Be very careful when using knives or tools.

 - Use an electric shaver instead of a razor.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 - There are no known interactions of pralatrexate with food.

-- Check with your doctor or pharmacist about all other prescription medicines, over-the-counter medicines (NSAID’s) and dietary supplements you are taking before starting this medicine as there are known drug interactions with pralatrexate.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with pralatrexate.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 When to Call the Doctor